 Native OpenFlow with extensions

 A switch controlled entirely by the OpenFlow controller could perform some of the low-level control-plane functions independently.
 For example, it could run LLDP and LACP, and bundle physical links into port channels (link aggregation groups).
 Likewise, it could perform load balancing across multiple links without involvement of the controller.

 Some controller vendors went down that route and significantly extended OpenFlow 1.1.
-For example, Nicira has added support for generic pattern matching, IPv6 and load balancing.
+For example, Nicira has added support for generic pattern matching, IPv6 and load balancing in Open vSwitch.

 Needless to say, the moment you start using OpenFlow extensions or functionality implemented locally on the switch, you destroy the mirage of the nirvana described at the beginning of the article – we’re back in the muddy waters of incompatible extensions and hardware compatibility lists.
 The specter of Fiber Channel looms large.

 Switches have traditional control plane; OpenFlow controller manages only certain ports or VLANs on trunked links.
 The local control plane (or linecards) can perform the tedious periodic tasks like running LACP, LLDP and BFD, passing only the link status to the OpenFlow controller.
 The controller-to-switch communication problem is also solved: the TCP session between them traverses the non-OpenFlow part of the network.